 He worked differently than many during his time.
 While a wrestler like Ric Flair could go out there and wrestle 5-star hour-long broadways by simply calling the match in the ring (never discussing details of the match in advance with his opponent), Randy was detail-oriented and felt comfort in meticulously writing out in advance, step-by-step, how his matches would play out from bell to bell.
-This was often met with criticism from his peers…
+This was met with a range of opinions from his peers.

-Jerry Lawler on his feud with Randy Savage and how working with him was easy despite a rough start
+Jerry Lawler on his Memphis Feud with Randy Savage

-Randy Savage and Jerry “The King” Lawler had a memorable feud in the late 1970s and early ’80s that came to fruition in quite the unorthodox way.
+Randy Savage and Jerry “The King” Lawler had a memorable feud in the late 1970s and early ’80s that came to fruition in quite an unorthodox way.

-In those days, Lawler’s promotion, the Continental Wrestling Association, was the main promotion in Tennessee, Kentucky, and parts of Mississippi, Alabama, Indiana and Arkansas.
+In those days, Lawler’s promotion, the Continental Wrestling Association, was the main promotion in Tennessee, Kentucky, and parts of Mississippi, Alabama, Indiana, and Arkansas.
 Before “Macho Man” Randy Savage became one of the most recognizable figures in the world of professional wrestling, the real-life Randy Poffo, alongside his brother Lanny Poffo and father Angelo Poffo, created an “outlaw” wrestling promotion in 1978 out of Lexington, Kentucky called International Championship Wrestling.
-ICW was considered an outlaw promotion due to the fact that they did not have affiliation with the National Wrestling Alliance.
+ICW was considered an outlaw promotion since they did not have affiliation with the National Wrestling Alliance.
 They often promoted shows in direct competition against NWA regional leagues such as Lawler’s CWA.

 Did you know?
 ICW running shows in direct competition against CWA caused much animosity amongst members of each promotion.
-Tensions ran so high that during one instance in the parking lot of a gym, Randy and Bill Dundee ended up getting into a scuffle where a gun was drawn!
+Tensions ran so high that Randy and Bill Dundee ended up getting into a scuffle where a firearm was drawn!